chicagopython/code-of-conduct/code-of-conduct.md

 Thank you for helping make this a welcoming, friendly community for all.

+__*__ A dead name is a birthname or other name other than the chosen name of a transgendered individual.

 ### Weapons Policy

 No weapons are allowed at ChiPy venues, including but not limited to explosives